 Sharing company ownership

-A carefully considered and tailored shareholders agreement can provide real value, particularly for an owner bringing in co shareholders for the first…
+A carefully considered and tailored shareholders' agreement can provide real value, particularly for an owner bringing in co shareholders for the…

 Why shareholders’ agreements matter

 Familiarity can breed contempt and in the case of shareholders’ agreements there may be a temptation for advisors and their clients to ignore the real value that a carefully considered and tailored shareholders' agreement can provide, particularly for an owner bringing in co shareholders for the first time.

 In this, the first in a series of articles Weightmans’ Owner Managed Business group explore the ways in which business owners can protect themselves against the risks arising whenever ownership is shared.
 What rights should be given to the shareholders?
 Should they be free to transfer the shares to a third party or to family?
 What should happen if they leave the company?
 What happens if a shareholder dies?
 How can you be sure that they will not frustrate a sale?

 What’s the legal status of a shareholders' agreement?

 A shareholders’ agreement is private contract between those shareholders who sign up to it or who later agree to be bound by it.
 As such it’s a private contract and confidential between the parties to it.

 Contrast this with the articles of association of a company which are a matter of public record filed at Companies House.
 Any private or commercially sensitive arrangements which the shareholders may want to keep confidential should be set out in the shareholders’ agreement, leaving the articles to deal with matters where it may be seen as helpful to have the position made clear to any third party, such as restrictions on share transfers or drag and tag provisions.